irshadshalu/irshadshalu.github.io/_posts/2024-04-05-deploying-sveltekit-dynamic-routes-github-pages.md

 ## Drawbacks

-The most obvious drawback is that the HTTP Response code for the page would be 404, which is not SEO friendly and
+The most obvious drawback is that the HTTP Response code for the page would be 404, which is not SEO friendly and will throw errors in the development console.
 This is more of a gimmick than an actual way to handle dynamic routing.

-But for some projects, this might just work well, as it did for ShareTime - [https://shareti.me/2024-04-08/4:20/+5:30](https://shareti.me/2024-04-08/4:20/+5:30)
+That said, for for some projects, this might just work well, as it did for ShareTime - [https://shareti.me/2024-04-08/4:20/+5:30](https://shareti.me/2024-04-08/4:20/+5:30)

 ## Using a Custom Domain